A topic from the subject of Advanced Chemistry in Chemistry.

 Procedure:

-1. Prepare a series of solutions with varying concentrations of A and B.
+1. Prepare a series of solutions with varying initial concentrations of A and B. Keep the total volume constant for each solution.

-3. Measure the absorbance of the solutions at a wavelength that corresponds to the absorption of either A, B, C, or D.
+3. Measure the absorbance of each solution at a wavelength (λmax) corresponding to the maximum absorbance of either A, B, C, or D. This wavelength should be determined beforehand using a wavelength scan.

-• It is important to use a spectrophotometer that is calibrated for the wavelength being used.
+• It is crucial to use a calibrated spectrophotometer and ensure accurate wavelength selection.

 Significance: